danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 ## Non-Goals (PM/Dev)

-*Guidance: This section describes the topical customer goals that this feature is specifically not addressing, and why.*

 | Non-Goal                                                                     | Mitigation                                                                                                                |
 |------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|
 | Change billing the billing service.                                          | Cosmos DB autoscaling costs 50% more than the rate for standard scaling.
 The existing Cosmos DB billing method ajusts consumed RU/s units by a 1.5 muliplier, thus requiring no change to the billing service for Azure ApI for FHIR. |
 | Provide option for compute autoscaling.                                      | Compute autoscaling should be enabled automatically when database autoscaling is enabled.                                      |

 ## Scenarios and Use Cases (PM/Dev)

-*Guidance: This section describes the customer scenarios that this feature is designed to address.
-Include how the feature is used to solve the scenario/use case.
-Following these steps should be used to validate the feature.*

 | Scenario / Use Case                                     | Steps to fulfill the scenario                                     | Priority |
 |---------------------------------------------------------|-------------------------------------------------------------------|----------|